ArchGPT/insomnium/README.md

 ## Documentation

-Check out our open-source [Insomnia Documentation](https://docs.insomnia.rest/).
+Check out our open-source [Insomnium Documentation](https://docs.insomnia.rest/).

-## Develop Insomnia
+## Develop Insomnium

-Development on Insomnia can be done on Mac, Windows, or Linux as long as you have [Node.js](https://nodejs.org) and [Git](https://git-scm.com/).
+Development on Insomnium can be done on Mac, Windows, or Linux as long as you have [Node.js](https://nodejs.org) and [Git](https://git-scm.com/).
 See the `.nvmrc` file located in the project for the correct Node version.

 <details>
 <summary>Initial Dev Setup</summary>